 Online First allows final articles (completed and approved articles awaiting assignment to a future issue) to be published online prior to their inclusion in a journal issue, which significantly reduces the lead time between submission and publication.
 Visit the SAGE Journals help page for more details, including how to cite Online First articles.

 SAGE provides authors with online access to their final article.

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the editorial office:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Politics editorial office as follows:

 The Editors, Politics, Arts One Building, Room 2.37, School of Politics and International Relations, Queen Mary University of London, 327 Mile End Road, London E1 4NS